Local Business Search Engine Optimization: A Comprehensive Guide for Texas SMBs

 What is Local SEO?

-Local SEO refers to the process of optimizing your online presence to attract more business from relevant local searches.
-This includes both organic results and local pack results.
-Key components include Google Business Profile management, schema markup for local businesses, and optimizing your website for local search terms.
+Local SEO is the practice of optimizing your online presence to attract more business from nearby searches.
+It influences both organic results and the local pack (map listings).
+Core elements include Google Business Profile management, local business schema markup, and optimizing your website for region-specific search terms.

 How Does Local SEO Work?